 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a characteristic-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, improved properties with the year built or renovated greater than or equal to 2010 were generally at higher assessment level than the rest of the population which resulted in a lower adjustment for these properties than the standard area adjustment.
+The analysis results showed that a neighborhood-based and characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, Multi-family properties were generally at higher assessment levels.
+Subarea 6 excluding Multi-family were generally at lower assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 674 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 1,187 useable residential sales in the area.